hardcamls/zprize/ntt-4step.md

 ## Performance

-Using the [Coole-Tukey FFT
+Using the [Cooley-Tukey FFT
 algorithm](https://en.wikipedia.org/wiki/Cooley–Tukey_FFT_algorithm), a
 transform of size $2^24$ requires $2^24 log_{2} 2^24 = 402,653,184$ operations.

-The 4-step algorithm performs smaller $2 .
-2^12$ NTT transforms, each of size
+The 4-step algorithm performs $2 .
+2^12$ smaller NTT transforms, each of size
 $2^12$.
-This works out to the same number of $402,653,184$ operations as using Coole-Tukey algorithm.
+This works out to the same number of $402,653,184$ operations as directly computing a $2^24$ transform.
 However, we must add to this a further $2 .
 2^24$ operations to perform the scaling operation (the scaling requires 2 multiplications - one to scale the coefficient, and the other to update the scaling factor).